You can hear Tim Cunningham read selected poems as part of the UCD Special Collection HERE

-Tim Cunningham was born in Limerick.
-He has worked, mainly in education, in Dublin, London, Delaware and Essex.
+Born in Limerick, he has worked, mainly in education, in

-His latest collection, Feathers (Revival Press) will be published in September 2018.
+His latest collection, Feathers (Revival Press) was published in September 2018.

 Tim has six earlier collections published: Don Marcelino's Daughter (Peterloo Poets, 2001), Unequal Thirds (Peterloo Poets, 2006), Kyrie (Revival Press, 2008), Siege (Revival Press, 2012), Almost Memories (Revival Press, 2014) and The Lyrics to the Nightingale's Song (Revival Press, 2016).
 This coincided with the centenary of his father’s birth in 1916.